 (1.26)

-This substitution performs a shift of the entire PDF with the expected value (-µ), which results in an expected value of zero.
-Additionally, the division by the standard deviation σ leads to a normalization so that the coordinate u gives a dimensionless representation of the distance between the expected value and the integration threshold in a “number of standard deviations.”
+This substitution shifts the entire PDF with the expected value (-µ), which results in an expected value of zero.
+Additionally, division by the standard deviation σ leads to a normalization, so that the coordinate u gives a dimensionless representation of the distance between the expected value and the integration threshold in a “number of standard deviations.”
 This corresponds to a standard deviation of 1.
-After the substitution, the integral is as follows (Parthier, 2008):
+After substitution, the integral is as follows (Parthier, 2008):

 P0≤xa≤u2= 0u222π∙e-u22∙du